-The door creaked open on rusty hinges as Lily pushed it.
+The door creaked open on rusty hinges as Rumer pushed it.
 Grandad liked it to sound like that because it let him know when Nan was ignoring his sign and sneaking in to see what he was doing.
-Only Hugo and Lily knew what went on in the shed, and they had been sworn to secrecy.
+Only Hugo and Rumer knew what went on in the shed, and they had been sworn to secrecy.

 They stepped into an enormous room made entirely of wood.
 The door creaked closed behind them.

-Jars of screws, nails, and paint of all colours sat in neat rows on shelves and, beneath the shelves on hooks were spanners, screwdrivers and saws, all dangling in a perfect line.
+Jars of screws, nails, and paint of all colours sat in neat rows on shelves and, beneath them were spanners, screwdrivers and saws, all dangling in a perfect line.
 There was no sign of Grandad.